ventti/basko/README.md

 `\` was eccentrically chosen as the magic character to define the labels.
 Rationale is, it is not available in PETSCII nor reserved by petcat.
 * Python code blocks can be embedded to the basic code.
 Executable blocks are defined with ``` characters.
 Such blocks are [executed](https://docs.python.org/3/library/functions.html#exec)
 * Inline expressions are defined between ` characters.
 Such expressions are [evaluated](https://docs.python.org/3/library/functions.html#eval).
+* 64tass code blocks are compiled and the binary is stored in `asm` dictionary on Python with key given in the block init line.
+See the example for details.

 ### Examples